zappascout/devil_notes-sources/docs/notes_16_devil.md

 ==People who know these men speak of stunted individuals with limited emotional range and capacity to connect==:
 For detail on Thiel
-and his protégé Mark Zuckerberg, see *Zucked: Waking Up to the Facebook Catastrophe* by VC and early Facebook investor Roger MacNamee, and *The
+and his protégé Mark Zuckerberg, see the aforementioned *Zucked: Waking Up to the Facebook Catastrophe* by VC and early Facebook investor Roger MacNamee, and *The
 Contrarian: Peter Thiel and Silicon Valley's Pursuit of Power*, by *Bloomberg* editor and writer Max Chafkin.
-For a concise sense of who Thiel is, try Chakfin, "[Peter Thiel's Untold College Stories][col]," *New York* magazine, Sept 20, 2021, or; *The New Yorker*, "[No Death, No Taxes][tax]," by George Packer, Nov 20, 2011.
+For a concise sense of who Thiel is, try Chakfin, "[Peter Thiel's Untold College Stories][col]," *New York* magazine, Sept 20, 2021, or *The New Yorker*, "[No Death, No Taxes][tax]," by George Packer, Nov 20, 2011.
 [col]:https://nymag.com/intelligencer/article/peter-thiel-silicon-valley-contrarian-max-chafkin.html
 [tax]:https://www.newyorker.com/magazine/2011/11/28/no-death-no-taxes